Skip to content

 By AIPMO

-Published: · 11 min read
+Published: · 14 min read

 PM Takeaways

-An AI impact assessment is not an AI risk assessment.
+• An AI impact assessment is not an AI risk assessment.
 The risk assessment asks what could go wrong with the system.
 The impact assessment asks who could be harmed — and a system can perform exactly as designed and still produce discriminatory outcomes, displace workers, or enable decisions that individuals can’t contest.

-Timing is where impact assessments most often fail.
+• Timing is where impact assessments most often fail.
 Done at go-live, they become post-hoc justification rather than decision-making tools.
 The frameworks are consistent: iterate — first pass at planning, detailed assessment during design, validation before deployment, review after launch.

-The PM is the right person to own this — not because PMs have ethics expertise, but because the assessment depends on project context that lives in the PM’s head.
+• The PM is the right person to own this — not because PMs have ethics expertise, but because the assessment depends on project context that lives in the PM’s head.
 Compliance teams provide the framework.
 Someone still has to drive the process.
 That role looks exactly like PM work.

-The affected population is not the same as the user population.
+• The affected population is not the same as the user population.
 A recruitment tool is used by recruiters; the people affected are job applicants.
 Getting this distinction right is the hardest part of any impact assessment — and the most important one.

 Impact assessments have been standard practice in regulated industries for decades.
 Environmental impact assessments, privacy impact assessments, health impact assessments — the pattern is well established.
-When a decision carries risk, you characterise the risk systematically before committing.
+When a decision carries risk, you characterize the risk systematically before committing.
 You document what you found and what you’re doing about it.
 You create a record that can be reviewed if things go wrong.

 AI impact assessments follow the same logic, applied to AI systems.
-The question they answer is not ‘does this system work?’ — that’s what testing is for.
-The question is ‘what could happen to people as a result of this system existing and being used?’
+The question they answer is not “does this system work?” — that’s what testing is for.
+The question is “what could happen to people as a result of this system existing and being used?”
 That includes intended effects, unintended effects, and effects on people who never interact with the system but whose lives are shaped by its outputs.

 What an Impact Assessment Is — and What It’s Not

-The AIGP Body of Knowledge describes the AI impact assessment as building on privacy impact assessments as a foundation, then extending to AI-specific risks: algorithmic bias, lack of explainability, unintended behavioural effects, and harms that emerge only after deployment.
+The AIGP Body of Knowledge describes the AI impact assessment as building on privacy impact assessments as a foundation, then extending to AI-specific risks: algorithmic bias, lack of explainability, unintended behavioral effects, and harms that emerge only after deployment.
 That framing is useful because it establishes what the privacy assessment misses.

 The difference between an impact assessment and a risk register is worth being clear about.
-The risk register captures threats to the project and the organisation: schedule risk, budget risk, technical risk, reputational risk.
+The risk register captures threats to the project and the organization: schedule risk, budget risk, technical risk, reputational risk.
 The impact assessment captures threats to people outside the project — individuals affected by the system’s outputs, communities touched by its decisions, workers whose roles it displaces, users who may be harmed by errors they have no way to detect.
 The two documents are related but they are not the same thing, and one does not substitute for the other.

 What the Frameworks Actually Require